 MARKETING, EVENTS, & COMMUNITY OUTREACH

 Minimum Requirements: Excellent writing skills and excellent organizational skills required.
 Familiarity with and enthusiasm for public radio programming preferred.
 Approval from the St. Louis Public Radio Marketing, Events, & Outreach Manager.

 Internship Description: The intern will assist with the conversion of St. Louis Public Radio print materials and photography to digital files.
 Additionally, the student will assist in the preparation of St. Louis Public Radio events including set-up and breakdown.

 Evaluation: Evaluation of the intern will occur in accordance with the guidelines of his or her school.
 Considerations will include ability to work independently and follow instructions, use time efficiently, attend to details, and produce quality writing.

-Evaluation: Evaluation of the intern will occur in accordance with the guidelines of his or her school.
-Considerations will include production skills, effective use of time, initiative, and ability to follow instructions, audio and content production skills learned, and ability to work both independently and within a group.
+Evaluation: Evaluation of the intern will occur in accordance with the guidelines of his or her school (if applicable).
+Considerations will include progress gained, effective use of time, initiative, ability to follow instructions, audio and content production skills learned, and ability to work both independently and within a group.

 Minimum Requirements: Excellent writing skills and some experience editing web pages and creating graphics required.
 Familiarity with and enthusiasm for St. Louis Public Radio programming preferred.
 Approval from the St. Louis Public Radio Digital Media Manager and availability of 12 hours per week.